MotasemAlfarra/ANCER/README.md

-This code is submitted for the reproducing the results of an anonymous NeurIPS submission titled **"ANCER: Anisotropic Certification via Sample-wise Volume Maximization"**.
+This is the official code for the work titled:
+**"ANCER: Anisotropic Certification via Sample-wise Volume Maximization"**.
+prerprint:

 ### Setting up